tmpg/secws/lab100/lab100_dbsat.md

 If you are inside the graphical environment connected through VNC, launch the browser and open the html file generated: **dbsat\_pdb1\_report.html**

-You can use the following location in your browser address line.
+You can use the following location in your VNC window's firefox browser address line.

 ````
 <copy> file:///home/oracle/HOL/lab01_dbsat/dbsat/install/dbsat_pdb1_report.html </copy>